score-framework/py.doc/docs/tutorial/cli/index.rst

 When working with multiple people with different operating systems, editors and workflows, it might become hard to make all your tools work on every developer's machine.
+This where the :mod:`score.cli` module enters the stage:
-That's why we provide the :mod:`score.cli` module: The `command shell`_ is the lowest common denominator across all development setups.
+The `command shell`_ is the lowest common denominator across all development setups.

 Whenever you encounter something you notice yourself doing more than a few